 4. Transfer Ownership

 Finally, you must determine how you want to transfer ownership.
 It is up to you and the succession management team to effectively plan for ownership transition.
 There are a number of considerations that you must take into account, some of those include:

-- How will the valuation of your business be determined?
+- How will the value of your business be determined?

 - Will the prospective acquirer or merger be a good fit?

 When it comes time to prepare for ownership transition, make sure you have your personal and professional goals in mind.
 There are other options beyond gifting that may suit your succession needs.

 Understanding the options available to you helps to prevent unforeseen business or personal circumstances that may impact your plan.
 It is best to talk with an advisor who can guide you to the most optimal path for you, your business and your family.